ItalyStrap/advanced-control-manager/readme.txt

 5. Gallery with new Carousel functionality
 6. Gallery shortcode with type="carousel" for Bootstrap Carousel
 7. Example of Carousel in article page (740x370)
+8. Example of Lazy Loading for image

 == Changelog ==

 = 1.2.0 =
-Release Date: February 20th, 2015
+Release Date: February 27th, 2015

-Dev time: 80h
+Dev time: 40h

 * Fix some bug and issue
-* Append inline script and print in footer after wp_print_footer_scripts hook
+* Add static class for appending inline script and print it in footer after wp_print_footer_scripts hook (for performance purpose)
+* Add static class for appending inline css and print it in header after wp_head hook  (for performance purpose)
+* Add class for Lazy Load image functionality

 = 1.1.0 =
 Release Date: February 20th, 2015